Roasted Red Pepper Hummus

 Cheddar Ranch Pork Rind Puffs

 If you follow this blog at all you know that I’m a big fan of putting Kernel Season’s on just about every snack I make.
 So, when I ran across this idea for making cheddar ranch pork rind puffs, I was all over it.
-Be careful, these crunchy bites are highly addicting.
+Be careful, these crunchy bites are highly addictive.
 They’re almost like eating giant Cheetos, but with a little pork rind flavor and crunch.
 If you need more kick (heat), add some cayenne pepper or red pepper flake to the spice mixture before adding the pork rinds.

 Cheddar Ranch Pork Rind Puffs